Anatoly Moskvin: Career

 A former lecturer in Celtic studies at Nizhny Novgorod Linguistic University, Moskvin previously worked at the Institute of Foreign Languages.
-A philologist, linguist and polyglot who speaks thirteen languages, he has written several books, papers and translations, all well known in academic circles.
+Moskvin is a philologist, linguist, and polyglot who speaks thirteen languages and has written several books, papers, and translations, all of which are well known in academic circles.
 Moskvin also occasionally worked as a journalist and regularly contributed to local newspapers and publications.
-Describing himself as a "necropolist", Moskvin was considered an expert on local cemeteries in Nizhny Novgorod Oblast.
+Describing himself as a "necropolist," Moskvin was considered an expert on local cemeteries in Nizhny Novgorod Oblast.

 In 2005, Oleg Riabov, a fellow academic and publisher, commissioned Moskvin to summarize and list the dead in more than 700 cemeteries in forty regions of Nizhny Novgorod Oblast.
 Moskvin claimed that over the next two years, he had gone on foot to inspect 752 cemeteries across the region, walking up to 30 km (18.6 miles) a day.
 During these travels, he drank from puddles, spent nights in haystacks and at abandoned farms, or slept in the cemeteries themselves, even going so far as to spend a night in a coffin being prepared for a funeral.
 On his extensive travels, Moskvin was sometimes questioned by police on the suspicion of vandalism and theft, but was never arrested or detained after stating his academic credentials and purpose.
 The work itself remains unpublished but has been described as "unique" and "priceless" by Alexei Yesin, the editor of Necrologies, a weekly paper to which Moskvin was a regular contributor.
 After his arrest, Yesin stated that he was confident there had been a mistake and Moskvin would be exonerated.
 Later, Yesin told the Associated Press that Moskvin was a loner who had "certain quirks" but who gave no indication that he was up to anything unusual.

 Between 2006 and 2010, Moskvin worked as a freelance correspondent for the newspaper Nizhny Novgorod Worker, publishing articles twice a month.
 His father also sometimes wrote for the same paper.
 During 2008, Moskvin wrote an extensive series of articles on the history of Nizhny Novgorod cemeteries that appeared in the paper.